Deewens/Little-blog/README.md

 # Little blog

-Little Blog is a blog site that can be used as a modifiable "template", developed using PHP and MySQL for the backend, and HTML/CSS and JS for the layout, using Bootstrap 4 as CSS framework.
+Little Blog is a blog site that allow logged in users to create blog post.
+Developed using PHP and MySQL for the backend, and HTML/CSS and JS for the layout and using Bootstrap 4 as CSS framework.

 This project was carried out for the Web programming module course of my studies.
 Its final goal was to teach us how to create a dynamic website.